Knowledge Base Sections ▾

 A cheap Windsurf alternative without credits or limits

-Windsurf is a popular AI code editor (AI-IDE) with autocomplete, chat, and agentic mode.
+Windsurf is a popular AI code editor (AI-IDE) with autocomplete, chat, and an agentic mode.
 Its monetization model is subscription-based: you pay a fixed monthly amount and receive a limit of "credits" (or requests to advanced models).
-The problem is that during active development, this limit runs out quickly—followed by extra charges, throttling to weaker models, or waiting for the next month.
-Many developers are looking for a way to move from an opaque credit system to clear usage-based billing.
+The problem is that during active development, this limit runs out quickly—followed by extra charges, throttling to weaker models, or waiting until the next month.
+Many developers are looking for a way to move away from an opaque credit system toward transparent pay-as-you-go billing.

-The good news: you don't need this specific IDE to get the same results.
-The same frontier models are available via a cheap OpenAI-compatible API on the Gonka network—using a pay-as-you-go model (you only pay for tokens actually used), without subscription credits or request limits.
-JoinGonka Gateway provides inference at $0.003 per 1M tokens and connects to editor clients—Cursor, Cline, Continue.dev, VS Code—in a few minutes.
-Below, we break down why the credit model hits a ceiling, why pay-as-you-go is more profitable, and how to switch.
+The good news: you don't need this specific IDE to get the same result.
+The same frontier models are available via the cheap OpenAI-compatible API of the Gonka network—on a pay-as-you-go model (you only pay for tokens actually used), without subscription credits or request limits.
+JoinGonka Gateway provides inference at $0.0032 per 1M tokens and connects to editor-clients—Cursor, Cline, Continue.dev, VS Code—in a few minutes.
+Below, we explain why the credit model hits a ceiling, why pay-as-you-go is more profitable, and how to switch.

 Why Windsurf credits and limits are frustrating